Kentucky vs. Providence Predictions & Picks - NCAA Tournament First Round

 - Pick OU:

-Kentucky has a 15-15-0 record against the spread this season compared to Providence, who is 16-12-0 ATS.
-The Wildcats have a 19-11-0 record hitting the over, while games involving the Friars have a record of 14-14-0 when it comes to hitting the over.
-The two teams average 153.2 points per game, 8.7 more points than this matchup's total.
-Kentucky is 6-4 against the spread and 6-4 overall over its past 10 games, while Providence has gone 5-5 against the spread and 5-5 overall.
+Kentucky has put together a 15-15-0 record against the spread this season, while Providence is 16-12-0.
+In terms of going over the point total, games involving the Wildcats are 19-11-0 and the Friars are 14-14-0.
+The teams average 153.2 points per game, 9.7 more points than this matchup's total.
+Over the last 10 games, Kentucky has a 6-4 record against the spread while going 6-4 overall.
+Providence has gone 5-5 against the spread and 5-5 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.